Prairie Wife Virtual Book Club: January 2023

 Based on feedback from our readers over the last few months, we’ve decided to have only one meeting a month and to make it a set date and time.

-Moving forward into 2023, our Prairie Wife Virtual Book Club will always be meeting on the last Monday of the month at 7:00 pm MST.
+Moving forward into 2023, our Prairie Wife Virtual Book Club will always be meeting either the last Monday or Tuesday of the month at 7:00 pm MST.

 At this hour-long meeting, we will heavily discuss the adult book choice and lightly talk about our other book picks for the month.